mdrain/dynalist-help/_articles/list-types.md

 ## Checklists

-Checklist items have a checkbox in front of them, making it easy to check off.
-It also makes it more obvious that an item is a task rather than random information.
+Checklist items have a checkbox in front of them, making it easy to check them off.
+It also makes it more obvious that an item is an actionable task.

 > Note: you don't have to make an item a checklist in order to check it off — you can check off anything.